chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-05-04-Kubernetes-in-Google-Cloud-Challenge-Lab.md

 5. Run `docker images` to look at the images you built.

-Before clicking **Check my progress** in the lab page, don't forget to run the following commands to execute the marking script:
+Before clicking **Check my progress** on the lab page, don't forget to run the following commands to execute the marking script:

 {:.ml-3}
 ```bash